 Each of these ombudspersons is a faculty member who can provide confidential, impartial and independent advice to help graduate students address their concerns.
 The Ombudspersons provide a resource for and information about institutional policies and act as facilitators to help students resolve their problems, connecting students with those who can help, accompanying the student in discussions of problems or issues with faculty or administrators, and acting as an informal mediator between the student and faculty or administrators.
 The Ombudspersons can also help to effect positive change by providing feedback on patterns of problems and complaints to appropriate administrators.

 Students can contact either Ombudsperson for general questions.
 For questions related to the student’s particular field of study, students are encouraged to contact the appropriate Ombudsperson for that discipline.
 Discussions with the Ombudspersons can be through email, phone or in-person.

 Confidential.
 Discussions with the Ombudsperson will normally operate under a rule of confidentiality.
-It should be understood, however, that if a problem disclosed to the Ombudsperson involves a violation of law or University policy, the Ombudsperson may be required to disclose the problem to the Dean of Graduate Studies and the Office of Counsel.
+It should be understood, however, that if an Ombudsperson believes a person is a danger to themselves or others, the Ombudsperson is required to disclose this to the University Counseling Center and Public Safety.